 ‘Mike, That’s what I think about the Extreme Games.
 He goes, Oh, I get it.’

 That’s when I knew.
 And that’s what we did.
 We built what is now called Lot 8.

 The evolution of the foam that was used to catch the gymnast for years that would work.
 We now introduce the foam and we had invented a landing surface that had a hard plastic service that was flexible.
 But underneath it, you had a soft surface, so that things with wheels could land on and suck you in and you could roll off.
 That’s called what we called the resie ramps.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Pennsylvania using the map below!